-The best way to conduct a journey over unfamiliar territory is with the assistance of a map.
 Whether your goal is to have a career as a professional musician, recording artist, producer, or music teacher, documenting the path you’ll take with a music business plan will be helpful to your cause.
-In a nutshell, your business plan outlines your goals, identifies the practical methods you’ll take to achieve them, and lists the resources you have and will need.
+Your business plan outlines your goals, identifies the practical methods you’ll take to achieve them, and lists the resources you have and will need.

-Be aware though, crafting a music business plan will take a bit of time.
-You’re going to need more than an afternoon to get this right.
-Take your time, bite it off piece-by-piece, and chew your thoughts over thoroughly.
+Crafting your music business plan isn’t something you can do in one sitting.
+You’ll need more than an afternoon to get this right.
+Take your time, bite off piece-by-piece, and chew your thoughts over thoroughly.

 Our first piece of advice is as old as time: know thyself.

-There will be some variety in the content of your music business plan depending upon whether you’re aiming to start a music school, be a producer, or work as an artist.
-However, the fundamental components are the same for a business plan for a music production company, a business plan for a music school or a business plan for a professional recording artist.
+The content of your music business plan will vary depending upon whether you’re aiming to start a music school, be a producer, or work as an artist.
+But the fundamental components are the same either way.
+Here’s what you’ll need:

 - Mission Statement